Impact Acquire SDK C++

 Note

-The version numbers in the table represent the driver version initial support has been added for a certain filter/format combination.
+The version numbers in the table represent the Impact Acquire version where initial support has been added for a certain filter/format combination.

 In case a pixel format is selected to be processed with a filter which does not support this particular pixel format, an appropriate error message will be logged.
 Please note that Bayer pixel formats are handled like Mono formats with the same bit-depth.